OnlineImage/php55-encrypted/readme.txt

 None

 == Changelog ==
+= 2.0.3 =
-= 2.0.2 =
+Added additional cities in Virginia to the zip code database = 2.0.2 =
 Added version history.
 Original code now on AWS repo for development and to push final to GitHub for releases.
 = 2.0.1 =